aditya-shrivastavv/ranwcopy/README.md

 - Custom number of words to generate
 - Custom time gap between word generation
-- Beep sound when text is ready to be printed
+- Beep sound when text is ready to be pasted
+- Auto mount word to clipboard
 - Supports CLI arguments
-- Auto mount word to clipboard

 ## Usage